purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/clawbot.rst

          // Joystick to read analog values for tank or arcade control.
          // Master controller by default.
-         Controller controller;
+         Controller masterController;

          while (true) {
-           // Arcade drive with the left stick. drive.arcade(controller.getAnalog(controllerAnalog::leftY),
+           // Arcade drive with the left stick. drive.arcade(masterController.getAnalog(ControllerAnalog::leftY),
-                        controller.getAnalog(controllerAnalog::leftX));
+                        masterController.getAnalog(ControllerAnalog::leftX));

            // Wait and give up the time we don't need to other tasks.
-           // Additionally, joystick values, motor telemetry, etc. all updates every 10 ms. pros::Task::delay(10);
+           // Additionally, joystick values, motor telemetry, etc. all updates every 10 ms. pros::delay(10);
          }

 Arm Control
 -----------

 This section will focus on controlling the clawbot's arm.
 There are two parts to this: first, the arm has a limit switch at the bottom of its travel range, so we should use that button to tell when we've hit a hard stop; second, the arm should be user-controlled with two buttons on the controller.

 First, let's focus on the limit switch at the bottom of the arm's travel range.
 When the arm hits this button, the arm motor should stop trying to make the arm move down.
 We can accomplish this using an if-statement that checks whether the button is pressed.

 We can define our button as an `ADIButton <../../api/device/button/adi-button.html>`_: